Private Alternative Loans

 For a list of lenders and products typically used by students at CSUSB, please click on our:

-If a student wishes to use another lender that is not on this list, then please follow the lender’s application instructions.
+If a student wishes to use another lender that is not on this list, please follow the lender’s application instructions.

 Once a lender is selected and an application is processed, the Office of Financial Aid & Scholarships will be notified for certification of enrollment, cost of attendance and amount approval.